 I wrote this article for the Global Lyme Alliance blog with 8 tips for what to do when you get bad news about your health.

 What to Do When You Get Bad New About Your Health

-Here's hoping in the future you get more good news than bad, but the Lyme community will be here for you either way.
+Here's hoping in the future you get more good news than bad, but you are not alone either way.

 "This journey has always been about reaching your other shore, no matter what it is." - Diana Nyad

 Anastiscia Chantler-Lang is a fierce Lyme advocate.
 In reading her story you will see how she went to hell and back to be diagnosed and treated.
 She traveled the world and had many amazing experiences, until she contracted Lyme and everything changed.
 One of Anistiscia's biggest passions is her art, which is featured throughout the interview and can be see at Art Obsessions Gallery in Lake Tahoe, Nevada.

 Tell us a little about who you are and what you do:

 Who was I before I was diagnosed with Lyme?
 I was the creative, bubbly, physically fit girl—an amateur body builder, with the wide smile and big heart, who had a lot to contribute to society.
 I was a Mental Health Corporate Vocational Counselor with a Masters in Psychology—giving direction, training and hope to those who lost their jobs, a volunteer for youth groups with mental and physical disabilities and drug addictions—while working in government assisted day programs, a corporate English Teacher in Japan and Cambodia, with a fashion design business on the side, and a handbag designer in Rochester, New York.
 I dedicated time to charities like Habitat for Humanity and women's cancer programs.